ronivay/burp-zabbix/README.md

 Template has some default values which are defined as MACRO.

 `{$BACKUP_OLDER_THAN}` is set to 129600seconds which equals to 1days 12hours.
-Triggers support context macro, so you can defined different macros for different clients if you wish.
+Triggers support context macro, so you can define different macros for different clients if you wish.
 In that case add a new macro to your host as follows:

 `{$BACKUP_OLDER_THAN:burp-client-name}` and set a value that you like.

-Missing backup trigger is defined so that if sum value for client is 0this is what the burp.sh will return if backup doesn't exist) for 129600seconds (1 and a half days) straight it triggers the alarm.
+Missing backup trigger is defined so that if sum value for client is 0 (this is what the burp.sh will return if backup doesn't exist) for 129600seconds (1 and a half days) straight it triggers the alarm.

 #### Tips